jghowe/EthercraftReturnExtension/README.md

 ![Item Example](example2.png?raw=true "Item Example")

 ### Installing
-* Requires Chrome and the [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) extension (not currently working in Firefox).
+* Requires Chrome or Firefox and the [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en) extension.
 * Create a new Tampermonkey script inside the Dashboard, remove the existing code and then paste the [script code](https://raw.githubusercontent.com/jghowe/EthercraftDividendExtension/master/script) inside.
 After that you just need to save it and reload the ethercraft.io site.

 **Donations**